As you are reading this post, you probably are in need of compelling content.

 It is probably the most expensive option, but if your SEO expert is capable and skilled, it will pay off with time.

-An SEO expert will conduct broad keyword research, prepare a content marketing strategy, and create topic clusters.
-These activities will make your website gather vast amounts of organic traffic.
+Your SEO will conduct broad keyword research, prepare a content marketing strategy, and create topic clusters that will make your website gather vast amounts of organic traffic.

 If you don’t want to hire an SEO expert or if you don’t need one full-time, you can always outsource it.
 Freelancing platforms are brimming with SEOs as well.